What is Ribbon in Excel?

 Things to Remember

-- Slow the performance by adding tabs to ribbon in excel.
+- Slow the performance by adding tabs to the ribbon.
 So, add and keep only those tabs whichever is required frequently.

 - Add command to a group or tab which is logical so that it will be easy for you to find that command.